 A large academic division of the University that offers programs in related disciplines.
-For example, the Faculty of Science & Engineering offers programs in biology, chemistry and physics.
+For example, the Faculty of Science offers programs in biology, chemistry and physics.
 The School of the Arts, Media, Performance & Design offers programs in music, dance and film.

 Grade Point Average (GPA)